meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--ignore-snapshot-if-db-exists`
 **Default value**: `false`

 Prevents a MeiliSearch instance with an existing database from throwing an error when using `--import-snapshot`.
+Instead, the snapshot will be ignored and MeiliSearch will launch using the existing database.

 This command will throw an error if `--import-snapshot` is not defined.